-Barack Hussein Obama was born in Honolulu, Hawaii on August 4, 1961.
-His mother was Stanley Ann Durham, called Ann.
-She met Barack Obama’s father, Barack Obama Sr, while she was taking a Russian language class at the University of Hawaii.
-Barack Sr., was of Luo ancestry.
+Barack Hussein Obama was born in Honolulu, Hawaii, on August 4, 1961.
+His mother was Stanley Ann Dunham, called Ann.
+She met Barack Obama’s father, Barack Obama Sr., while she was taking a Russian language class at the University of Hawaii.
+Barack Sr. was of Luo ancestry.
 He had grown up herding goats in Kenya, but he earned a scholarship to the University of Hawaii.
-They married in1961.
+They married in 1961.
 Interracial marriage was illegal in most states in 1961.

 With the help of scholarships and student loans, he went to Occidental College in Los Angeles from 1979–1981, and then Columbia University in New York.
 He decided to major in political science, specializing in international relations.

 After school, Barack moved to Chicago.
 From 1985–1988, he worked as a community organizer for the Developing Communities Project (DCP).
 DCP was founded by a group of churches to help people who lost their jobs when local steel plants were closed.
 Barack helped set up a job training program, a tutoring program for people who wanted to go to college, and a tenants’ rights organization.

 Barack became interested in law and was accepted to Harvard Law School.
 He was the first African-American president of the Harvard Law Review.
 When he finished law school, he went back to Chicago where he was an attorney for victims of housing and employment discrimination.
 He also worked on voting rights legislation.

 He taught constitutional law at the University of Chicago Law School and married Michelle Robinson.
 They had met while he had a summer internship at a law firm.
 She was an attorney there who was asked to be his adviser.
 They were married in 1992 and had two daughters: Malia (born 1998) and Sasha (born 2001).